Doctor Strange: The Oath: Plot summary

 Strange suggests they return to the hospice.
 They arrive to find a Marrrakant Hellguard blocking the entrance, which the Sorcerer destroys, before opening a portal to its summoning origin.
 When they walk through to West's room, he imprisons them in a holding spell, and Strange demands to know who taught him magic.

-West was determined to find a way restore his hands.
-After locating the Ancient One, he started to learn the mystic arts, but quickly grew bored and left.
-When he tried using some magic on a bedridden, terminal cancer patient, the botched spell backfired, causing all the cells in his body to explode.
+West was determined to find a way to heal Strange's hands.
+After locating the Ancient One, West started to learn the mystic arts, but quickly grew bored and left.
+When he tried using some magic on a bedridden, terminal cancer patient, the botched spell backfired, causing all the cells in the patient's body to explode.
+Two CEOs from Timely gave West a deal for him to track and keep users of magic in check in exchange for Timely covering up the incident.

-He was about to turn himself over to the police when he was stopped by two CEOs from Timely.
-They followed him because they did not want the increasing use of magic to affect their industry, so they offered him a lucrative deal.
-He would track and keep users of magic in check, and in return they would cover his mistake.

 After Strange breaks the holding spell, Wong collapses.
 West teleports to a bathroom, but before he can dump the elixir down the drain, Strange appears.
 West admits that he thinks the liquid is poison and people need cures by natural means.
 Strange counters by asking if things like CT scans were natural.
 He feels that West is scared that not all magic is harmful and the cancer patient had been killed by his incompetence as a sorcerer.

 West teleports to the roof with Strange in pursuit, and they engage in a fistfight.
 Strange reveals his training in the martial arts and delivers several severe blows.
 West falls over the edge of the roof, taking the elixir with him.
-The vial shatters, leaving only a tiny drop on top a broken piece.
-West's astral projection appears and tells Strange to make a choice: save Wong or take the necessary amount of time to recreate it.
-As his projection fades, he asks Strange to think about which choice he could live with.

-A day later, Wong wakes up with no trace of cancer.
-Strange assures him that his life was worth the final bit.
-Night Nurse shows the Sorcerer a confession memo she had lifted from West's office.
-He had created it for the Timely board members to remind them of the extreme measures they had used to destroy the Otkid's elixir and silence everyone who knew about it.
-Strange is so grateful that he invites her to set up a new hospice inside his Sanctorum.
+Strange takes the remnants of the elixir and uses it to cure Wong.